jbdemonte/mongoose-elasticsearch-xp/README.md

 ## Indexing

 ### Saving a document
-The indexing takes place after saving inside the mongodb and is a defered process.
+The indexing takes place after saving inside the mongodb and is a deferred process.
 One can check the end of the indexion catching `es-indexed` event.
 This event is emitted both from the document and the model (which make unit tests easier).